AIMotionLab-SZTAKI/AIMotionLab-Virtual/Tutorial.md

 import mujoco
 ```
 To use these classes, an xml model needs to be created that contains mocap drones that follow the naming convention in naming_convention_in_xml.txt.
-Then the parser - which is a static method of DroneMocap - needs to be called.
+The model needs to be loaded, then the parser - which is a static method of DroneMocap - needs to be called.
 It returns a list of mocap drones, that can contain DroneMocap and DroneMocapHooked instances:

 ```
 model = mujoco.MjModel.from_xml_path(xmlFileName)